About

 Encountering the affordability problem

 In January 2010, Chris started a design-build construction company focused on residential remodels.
 During this time, he developed a prototype for a net-zero modular home.
 He was inspired by the 2007 Solar Decathlon winning project by the German team from Technische Universität Darmstadt.
 No one had ever seen a house like it.
 It was the definition of resilience and energy-efficiency.
-But “green” home design in the U.S. was exclusively aimed at the luxury market.
-But why should environmentally responsible design should be a luxury when we all share the same environment?
+Subsequent “green” home design in the U.S. has been almost exclusively aimed at the luxury market, which begs the question: Why is environmentally responsible design a luxury when we all share the same environment?

 Designing our first affordable net-zero home

 The 2007 Solar Decathlon winning project inspired Chris to design the Net-Zero Modular I Infill House, which was to be erected on a typical residential lot.
-It was designed on a 12′ module and leverages passive ventilation via belvedere-like roof lanterns that incorporate both clerestory windows and solar-powered mechanical ventilation.
+It was designed on a 12′ module and leveraged passive ventilation via belvedere-like roof lanterns that incorporated both clerestory windows and solar-powered mechanical ventilation.

 Creating our first passive building designs

-Ten years later, Cameron Caja introduced me to passive house design, and together we designed Arkansas’s first Passive House, The Everleigh, a high-performance, carbon-neutral, multi-generational house to be built on an infill lot in Fayetteville, Arkansas.
-Cameron’s goal to make Passive House accessible to average homeowners resonated with me and continues to motivate me today.
+Ten years later, Cameron Caja introduced Chris to passive house design, and together they designed Arkansas’s first Passive House, The Everleigh, a high-performance, carbon-neutral, multi-generational house to be built on an infill lot in Fayetteville, Arkansas.
+Cameron’s goal to make Passive House accessible to average homeowners resonated with Chris and continues to motivate him today.

 This experience sparked the creation of The Tulsa Passive House in 2021 and The Bella Vista Passive House in 2022, both designed based on Passive House principles.